chloemay-1/mybestidea/README.md

  ![form:no number](assets/readme-images/formnonumber.png "form submit no number")

  ## Typography
- This website uses the fonts Kaushan Script, and Lemonada.
+ This website uses the fonts Kaushan Script, and Lemonada, which were imported from [Google Fonts](https://fonts.google.com/).
 I used both of these fonts in cursive as I think its adds an elegance to the website.
 I used Kaushan Script in cursive for my headings and the nav bar as I felt with letter spacing these would be easy to read and would not be off putting as they are not chunks of text.
  I used Lemonada in cursive for all other element of the webiste, although the font is cursive, it holds a very slight slant.
 I find this easy to read as well as matching Kaushan Script cursive, as they both hold a slant.

  ## Imagery